isomerpages/moe-chijsjc/_academic-development/Applied Subjects/Design & Technology.md

 *   To engage the creative and inquisitive instinct of students by using design in problem-solving,
 *   To develop basic design thinking and communication skills,
 *   To allow students to realise their design through prototype making and
-*   To develop autonomous decision-makers
+*   To develop autonomous decision-makers.

 #### **Our Approach**